martinmw13/ML_CFD/data/README.md

 ### In this directory should be the CFD data.
-In this case, these are pre-processed into csv files.
+These are pre-processed into csv files.

-### The CSV file stores data where each column represents a snapshot of dimensions nx by ny, collapsed into a column vector.
-It contains 1000 columns, which correspond to 1000 snapshots (1000 time-steps).
+### The CSV file stores data where each column represents a snapshot of dimensions nx x ny, collapsed into a column vector.
+It contains 2000 columns, which correspond to 2000 snapshots (2000 time-steps).

 ## Original CFD Simulation Parameters